History of North Macedonia: 1992–1999

 Greece was still dissatisfied and it imposed a trade blockade in February 1994.
 The sanctions were lifted in September 1995 after Macedonia changed its flag and aspects of its constitution that were perceived as granting it the right to intervene in the affairs of other countries.
-The two neighbours immediately went ahead with normalizing their relations, but the state's name remains a source of local and international controversy.
+The two neighbors immediately went ahead with normalizing their relations, but the state's name remains a source of local and international controversy.
 The usage of each name remains controversial to supporters of the other.

-After the state was admitted to the United Nations under the temporary reference "the former Yugoslav Republic of Macedonia", other international organisations adopted the same convention.
+After the state was admitted to the United Nations under the temporary reference "the former Yugoslav Republic of Macedonia", other international organizations adopted the same convention.
 More than half of the UN's member states have recognized the country as the Republic of Macedonia, including the United States of America while the rest use the temporary reference "the former Yugoslav Republic of Macedonia" or have not established any diplomatic relations with the country.

 In 1999, the Kosovo War led to 340,000 Albanian refugees from Kosovo fleeing into the Republic of Macedonia, greatly disrupting normal life in the region and threatening to upset the balance between Macedonians and Albanians.
 Refugee camps were set up in the country.
 Athens did not interfere with the Republic's affairs when NATO forces moved to and from the region ahead a possible invasion of the Federal Republic of Yugoslavia.
 Thessaloniki was the main depot for humanitarian aid to the region.
 The Republic of Macedonia did not become involved in the conflict.

 In end the war, Yugoslav president Slobodan Milošević reached an agreement with NATO which allowed refugees to return under UN protection.
 However, the war increased tensions, and relations between Macedonians and the Albanian minority became strained.
 On the positive side, Athens and Ankara presented a united front of 'non-involvement'.
 In Greece, there was a strong reaction against NATO and the United States.